dmitrykologrivko/nestjs-boilerplate/packages/core/docs/dto.md

 ## Base Input

-NestJS Boilerplate defines `BaseInput` class which extends `BaseDto` class and contains **extra** property intended for adding arguments dynamically.
-You can extend your input DTOs from this class.
+NestJS Boilerplate defines `BaseInput` class which extends `BaseDto` class in turn, this way you can segregate DTOs for your application services.

-Also, you can use `BasePayloadInput` which extends `BaseInput` class and contains **payload** property.
-You can use this class to provide the payload object in the input along with other input arguments.
+Also, you can use `Payloadable` interface to provide the payload object in the input DTOs along with other input arguments.